 The Mizzou Difference

 In large part, MU's quality can be traced to Missouri's comprehensive view of education.
-While other states created separate research and land-grant institutions, Missouri combines its research and land-grant efforts at one university.
+While other states created separate research and land-grant institutions, Missouri combined its research and land-grant efforts at one university.
 MU professors generate new knowledge through research and share that knowledge with students, and with the public through one of the nation's first extension programs.

 Our Growth Continues

-By the beginning of the 20th century, the University had increased the number of graduates, acquired an affectionate nickname, Mizzou, and blossomed as a major research university.
+By the beginning of the 20th century, the university had increased the number of graduates, acquired an affectionate nickname, Mizzou, and blossomed as a major research university.
 During this time, a number of programs were added, including home economics, later renamed the College of Human Environmental Sciences; nursing, which in 1975 became the Sinclair School of Nursing; the College of Business; and an interdisciplinary graduate school.

 In 1908, MU established the world's first journalism school now globally famous for its Missouri Method of teaching students in authentic media outlets, including a daily city newspaper, an NBC-affiliate TV station and one of National Public Radio's top affiliates.

 Following World War II, MU's enrollment escalated, partially due to the GI Bill.
 It became fully integrated in 1950 when it opened its doors to African-American students.
-By 1962, the University became a four-campus system with flagship Mizzou as its largest university member.
+By 1962, the university became a four-campus system with flagship Mizzou as its largest university member.

 Today, the Mizzou family is a community of 35,000 students, more than 13,000 full-time faculty and staff members, 267,000 alumni worldwide and countless friends who support the university.